oliverloops/expo-mastra/README.md

 - `GOOGLE_MAPS_API_KEY` - [Google Maps API](https://console.cloud.google.com/google/maps-apis/home) for fetching locations.
 - `EXPO_PUBLIC_APPLE_MAPKIT_JS_KEY` - [Apple Maps API](https://developer.apple.com/account/resources/services/maps-tokens) for web maps.

+## Development

+Install the project dependencies and run `npx expo` to see the project.
+This project can be opened in Expo Go, development builds, and in the web—no Xcode needed!

 # Deployment

 > Expo RSC is still in developer preview and subject to breaking changes!
 Production deployment is not officially supported yet.